haskellcg/Company_Notes/trill_protocol_rfc5556_part_1.md

   Autoconfiguration extends to optional services, such as multicast support via Internet Group Management Protocol (IGMP) snooping, broadcast support via service copy, and support of multiple VLANs.

 ### 3.3.
 Forwarding Loop Mitigation
+  Using spanning trees avoid forwarding loops by construction, although transient loops can occur, e.g., via the temporarily undetected appearance of new link connectivity or the loss a sufficient number of spanning-tree control frames.
+Solutions to TRILL are intended to use adapted network-layer routing protocols that may introduce

 ### 3.4.
 Spanning Tree Management
 ### 3.5.
 Multiple Attachments
 ### 3.6.
 VLAN Issues